utwente-db/QuestionMark/MANUAL.md

 prepare the dataset that is to be used for this benchmark.

 ## 2 - Prepare the benchmark
-- It is expected that a functioning database connection is set up.
+- Set up a functioning database connection to the probabilistic database management system of choice.
 - Create a file called ```database.ini``` and fill in the credentials following the structure of ```database.ini.tmpl```.
 Open ```parameters.py``` and change the present parameters to the desired values.
 The file provides information on what the parameters are used for.
 Also take a good look at what queries you want to include in the benchmark execution.
-- Go to ```manual.py```.
-- To test the connection, run ```test_connection```.
+For a clear image, it is advised to run the queries and update statements over separate benchmark runs.
+- In case you want to test the connection, set ```TEST``` to True, Go to ```manual.py``` and run ```run_benchmark```.
+When the connection is working, remember to set ```TEST``` back to False.

 ## 3 - Run the benchmark
 - Go to ```manual.py``` and run ```run_benchmark```.